SOFE3650F18/project-group-26/Iteration 2/Iteration2.md

 **Step 3: Choose one or more elements of the sytem to refine**

+  The elements that will be refined in this iteration would be the bottom layered or the server and database side of the system.
+In general, the support of the functionality in this system requires the collaboration of components associated with modules that are located in the different layers

 **Step 4: Choose one or more design concept that satisfy the selected drivers**

 | Design Decisions and Location                               | Rationale and Assumptions                                                                                                                                                                                                                                                                                                       |